10 Pinckney Colony Rd Ste 400 | Bluffton SC | 29909 | 843.757.5294 | Fax 866.791.713

 If you or a loved one are facing long term care needs, then it is important that you speak to an attorney who specializes in Medicaid crisis planning as soon as possible.
 There is really no time to waste, the sooner you consult with us and start your crisis plan, the sooner you may be eligible for Medicaid.

-Medicaid crisis planning is planning where your or a loved one are faced with catastrophic nursing home costs in the immediate future.
-Nursing home costs are currently
+Medicaid crisis planning is planning where you or a loved one are faced with catastrophic nursing home costs in the immediate future.

 Accordingly, “crisis planning” in this context is planning for those who have an imminent need for Medicaid eligibility.
 Nursing home costs in South Carolina average $90,250 per year, with an average stay of up to five years.
 That is over $450,000!
 Many people are completely unprepared for such overwhelming costs.
 In a crisis planning situation, our goal is to help protect the “well spouse” from losing their life’s savings while qualifying the “sick spouse” for Medicaid assistance.
 Typically, even in crisis, we can protect up to 100% of the couple’s assets, and approximately 40-50% of a single person’s assets.